An intellectual biography On becoming a theoretical Physicist

 Determinism and Free Will in Theological and Scientific Perspectives (year 3)

-Doing Theology with Richard Wagner (year 3 and MA)
+Doing Theology with Richard Wagner (years 2 and 3 and MA)

 Central Issues in New Testament Theology (MA)